espressif/esp-serial-flasher/README.md

 to the project configuration `prj.conf`.

 For the C/C++ source code, the example code provided in `examples/zephyr_example` can be used as a starting point.

+### Raspberry Pi Pico support

+> Note: The library was tested with Raspberry Pi Pico SDK v1.5.1 and arm-gnu-toolchain-13.2.

+The Raspberry Pi Pico port allows using the RP2040 microcontroller as a host for programming ESP devices.
+For example usage, check the `examples/pi_pico_example` directory.

+### Raspberry Pi support

+> Note: The library was tested with the latest Raspberry Pi OS.

+The Raspberry Pi port allows using the Raspberry Pi SBC as a host for programming ESP devices.
+This port uses the pigpio library for GPIO control.
+For example usage, check the `examples/raspberry_example` directory.

 ## Supporting a new host target